dojo/docs/quickstart/arrays.rst

 dojo.lastIndexOf
 ================

 dojo.lastIndexOf lets you easily determine the last index of an element in an array.
+It locates the first index of the provided value in the passed array.
+If the value is not found, -1 is returned.

 Included are a few doctests which will either pass or fail depending on the expected result.
 Note that the second doctest should fail since the last index of the tested element is not 2, but 4.